kisutsajack-ai/jumia-product-performance-dashboard/README.md

 ## Initial Data-quality Audit

-Before performing analysis, the dataset was profiled in Power Query using **Column Quality, Column Distribution, and Column Profile**.
+Before performing analysis, the dataset was profiled in Power Query using **Column Quality, Column Distribution and Column Profile**.

 The audit identified the following: